Bumper Offer - Urjas oil Just @ Rs. 1

 Interaction between Food and Azina

-Taking Azina with food is safe.
+Taking Azina with food does not harm your health.

 Interaction between Alcohol and Azina